JC13/feup-SpaceCruiserApp/README.md

 This division of tasks in different packages allows for better debugging and unit testing, as well as organizing the code making it simpler to understand.

 # DESIGN PATTERNS

+# SINGLETON
+A pattern is a general repeatable solution to a commonly occurring problem.
+A design pattern is a general repeatable solution to a commonly occurring software problem.
+It is a description or template for how to solve a problem that can be used in many different situations.
+Hence, a design pattern should be applied if there is the need to.
+It should almost occur "naturally", as a solution.

+This being said, at first we thought the SINGLETON design pattern would be useful to implement since the MVC model requires the implementation of 3 classes, one for each model (in this case GameView, GameModel and GameController).
+Each one of these will be instantiated only once, aswell as the SpaceCruiser class (extends LibGDX Game), thus singleton seemed like a proper design pattern.

+However, analyzing the singleton implementation and doing some research, we can conclude that singleton has 4 major problems.

+First of singletons are global instances thus hiding dependencies of the application in the code, instead of exposing them through the interfaces.
+Making something global to avoid passing it around is a "code smell".

+Not only but singletons also violate the standard "single responsability" rule associated with a class.
+Since the singleton class will take care of whatever she is supposed to but also control her own lifecycle (creation up until end of the program)

+Even more, a singleton implementation will cause code to be coupled, making it more confusing and harder to test.

+Last but not least, singletons imply a "state" that they carry (since they live "forever" and control their own lifecycle) thus making it even harder to test, since tests should be independent.

+# CLASS DESCRIPTION
 ---SpaceCruiser class---

 Inherits from libGDX Game class.